 Ensure that vital information (a call-to-action, offer, or headline) is included in the first frame of the GIF.
 This way even if your contacts are using Outlook, they will still see the most important information.

-- Use GIFs sparingly.
-While GIFs can be a welcome surprise and possibly increase your engagement, overuse can lead to desensitization and Contacts may be less likely to engage over time
+Use GIFs sparingly.
+While GIFs can be a welcomed surprise and possibly increase your engagement, overuse can lead to desensitization and contacts may be less likely to engage over time.

-- If possible, keep the file size to a minimum.
-Large GIFs can cause issues.
+If possible, keep the file size to a minimum.
+Large GIFs can cause sending and deliverability issues.

-- Animated GIFs work in all web-mail clients and most desktop and mobile clients.
-The main exceptions are: Microsoft Outlook 2007, 2010, and 2013 (these all refuse to animate the GIF and instead will only display the first frame of the animation.
+Animated GIFs work in all web-mail clients and most desktop and mobile clients.
+The main exceptions are: Microsoft Outlook 2007, 2010, and 2013.
+These platforms refuse to animate the GIF and will only display the first frame of the animation.

-- If used too frequently, it’s possible that contacts will become complacent with your GIFs and stop paying attention to them.
+If used too frequently, it’s possible that contacts will become desensitized with your GIFs and stop paying attention to them.

-- First, add an Image block to a section.
-Simply drag it over from the side bar and drop it into an available section.
+First, add an image block to a section by dragging it from the side bar and dropping it into an available section.